-6. Who will use the Oxford Radcliffe Biobank?
+8. Who will use the Oxford Radcliffe Biobank?

 We supply samples and medical data to researchers whose research fits with the biobank's research programme.
 The kinds of research for which we will supply samples and data has been reviewed and approved by an independent Research Ethics Committee (South Central - Oxford C).
-Your samples and relevant, associated medical data will be used mainly by local researchers, but projects may take place in hospitals, universities, non-profit institutions or commercial laboratories/ companies worldwide.
+Your samples will be used mainly by local researchers, but research projects may take place in hospitals, universities, non-profit institutions or commercial laboratories and companies worldwide.
 The research may be funded by research councils, research charities, government bodies, commercial companies or other organisations.
-All projects are reviewed and must meet regulatory conditions before being allowed to use your samples.
+All projects are reviewed independently and must meet regulatory conditions before being allowed to use your samples.
 We sometimes charge researchers for providing samples to cover our running costs but would never make a profit from your samples.

-7. What are the advantages and disadvantages of taking part?
+9. What are the advantages and disadvantages of taking part?

-Giving extra research samples means your routine test may take longer and you may have a little more discomfort.
-Research tests will not affect your standard medical care.
+Giving blood samples may cause a little discomfort.
 We do not routinely report individual results.
 Research involves testing large numbers of samples from many different people to try to identify factors that influence disease.
 Findings often need many years of further research to prove if they are truly important.
 You will not receive any personal financial reward for your involvement.

-8. How will my information and privacy be protected?
+10. How will my information and privacy be protected?

-Biobank staff will access your medical records to collect information needed for research.
-To maximise the value of samples that we keep, we will maintain an electronic database with relevant details about you, such as the diagnosis (if any) and factors that may affect disease, such as lifestyle and family history.
-We may ask your medical care team for regular follow-up reports.
+Biobank staff will collect information needed for research.
+To maximise the value of samples that we keep, we will maintain an electronic database with relevant details about you, such as your age and gender.
 This information will help us understand the meaning of our laboratory findings.
-We will hold the link between your medical data and research samples in strictest confidence.
+We will hold the link between your data and research samples in strictest confidence.
 We will not give researchers information that could identify you.
-Individual patients are never identified when research results are published.
-We will be using information from your medical records in order to undertake this study.
+Individual participants are never identified when research results are published.

 Data protection regulation requires that we state the legal basis for processing information about you.
 In the case of research, this is 'a task in the public interest.'
 The University of Oxford is the data controller and is responsible for looking after your information and using it properly.
 We will use the minimum personally-identifiable information possible.
 We, the Oxford Radcliffe Biobank, will keep identifiable information about you for up to 12 months after the biobank ethical approval ends.
-Your local trust will keep identifiable information about you from the biobank, such as the consent form, in keeping with local policies for retention of medical records.

 Data protection regulation provides you with control over your personal data and how it is used.
 When you agree to your information being used in research, however, some of those rights may be limited in order for the research to be reliable and accurate.
-Further information about your rights with respect to your personal data is available at: https://compliance.web.ox.ac.uk/individual-rights.
+Further information about your rights with respect to your personal data is available at: